jcosborn/qex/src/experimental/graph/DESIGN.md

 `multi.nim` is support plumbing for multi-output operators, not a second product-value language.

+`hmcgauge` is the application layer for trajectory construction, sampling and training.
+Drivers such as `pghmc.nim` supply configuration, actions and callbacks.
-`pghmc.nim` is an application layer.
-It owns trajectory construction, training, and logging, but consumes the graph contracts instead of redefining runtime identity, cache policy, or dependency semantics.
+They consume the graph contracts for runtime identity, cache policy and dependency semantics.

 ## 2. Core Graph Model